dirkroorda/laf-fabric/docs/texts/API-reference.rst

 For all this functionality there is also a version that uses the opposite edge direction.
 Use ``Ci`` instead of ``C``.

-If you have loaded an extra annotation package (*annox*), lookups are first performed with the data from the *annox*, and only if that fails, from the main source.
+If you have loaded extra annotation packages (*annox*), lookups are first performed with the data from the *annox*, and only if that fails, from the main source.
 All relevant data will be combined.

 **Ad B. Special edge features**